wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 future, I *think* we could have URIs look the same, but have what is now the Zookeeper information become instead the information (host name, port) for a bunch of Cassandra nodes in the network in question.

+We could also temporarily make C* URIs look like: `kiji-cassandra/.env/default`.
+By doing so, we could possibly add a lightweight way of implementing the C* / HBase bridge functionality internally (e.g., any time you are trying to get a `KijiTable` instance, you check the URI to see if it is a C* or HBase URI and then proceed appropriately).

 Testing